First impressions really do count when selling. Easy ways to increase your home's appeal to potential buyers.

 What is kerb appeal?

 How many homes have you discounted simply because you didn’t like the look of the house from the outside?
-First impressions count, so if you're putting your home on the market, it's vital it has kerb appeal in the listing pictures.

 Why does it matter?

 The front exterior shot is the most commonly used ‘lead’ photograph on a Zoopla listing.
-It is usually the first of your set of photos and the one that shows up in search results, and its main job is to get people to click on your property to find out more information.
+It's usually the first of your set of photos and the one that shows up in search results, and its main job is to get people to click on your property to find out more information.

 If the main image isn't enticing, then you’re likely to have a low ‘click-through rate’, meaning that not many people are interested enough in the first image to click through and find out more.